 Freshness: Salmon raised in the Faroe Islands can be harvested, filleted and shipped to New York quickly, and the fish’s temperature is tightly controlled each step of the way.
 Wild Alaskan salmon takes longer to reach the East Coast, and the fish often arrives with a pale color, mushy texture and fishy odor – signs it’s not fresh.

 Availability: Fresh farm-raised Atlantic salmon is reliably available year-round.
 Most wild salmon is harvested seasonally during weeks when the fish return to their spawning rivers.

-Traceability: Hookline's raw salmon is shipped from the Faroe Islands to seafood distributors in The Bronx, and then to us.
-We know what we're buying.
-Wild salmon typically changes hands many times, and that can lead to mislabeling.
-A 2015 study by the nonprofit group Oceana found 40 percent of salmon in New York labeled "wild caught" was in fact farm-raised fish.
+Traceability: Hookline’s raw salmon is shipped from the Faroe Islands to seafood distributors in The Bronx, and then to us.
+We know exactly what we’re buying.
+Wild salmon often changes hands many times, and that can lead to mislabeling.
+A 2015 study by the nonprofit group Oceana found 40 percent of salmon in New York labeled “wild caught” was in fact farm-raised fish.